Required

 You will continue to receive TPD payments until you can return to work on a full-time basis or until you receive medical disability.

-Suppose your doctor determines that you can return to work with some limitations about your injury, and your employer can provide you with part- or full-time work under these new limitations.
-In that case, you will not be eligible for TPD.
+If your doctor determines that you can return to work with some limitations related to your injury, and your employer can provide you with part- or full-time work under these new limitations.
+In that case, you will not be eligible for TPD unless your income is significantly lower than it was before your injury or illness.

 What If I Am Denied Short-Term Disability Benefits?